King Charles vows to follow queen's example as he is proclaimed monarch | Entertainment

 King Charles vows to follow queen's example as he is proclaimed monarch

+King Charles pledged on Saturday to follow the example of his late mother as he was officially proclaimed Britain's new monarch in a historic ceremony featuring centuries-old tradition and the pageantry of trumpets sounding amid gold brocade.
 The death of 96-year-old Queen Elizabeth on Thursday after 70 years on the throne set in train https://www.reuters.com/world/uk/britains-king-charles-address-nation-mourning-2022-09-09 long-established and highly choreographed plans for days of national mourning and a state funeral that will be held in just over a week.
-Charles, 73, immediately succeeded https://www.reuters.com/world/uk/britains-rules-succession-new-sovereign-2022-09-08 his mother but an Accession Council met on Saturday to proclaim him as king, with his son and heir William, wife Camilla and Britain's new prime minister, Liz Truss, among those to sign the proclamation.

-King Charles pledged on Saturday to follow the example of his late mother as he was officially proclaimed as Britain's new monarch on Saturday at a historic ceremony in St James's Palace.
-The death of 96-year-old Queen Elizabeth on Thursday after 70 years on the throne set in train https://www.reuters.com/world/uk/britains-king-charles-address-nation-mourning-2022-09-09 long-established and highly choreographed plans for days of national mourning and a state funeral that will be held in just over a week.
+Charles is the 41st monarch in a line that traces its origins to the Norman King William the Conqueror who captured the English throne in 1066.
+Saturday's events reflected proclamations announcing new kings and queens that date back hundreds of years.
+It was the first proclamation of a monarch to be televised.
+And for most Britons, it was the first such event in their lifetime as Elizabeth was the only monarch they have ever known.
+Charles himself was just 3 when she became queen in 1952.

-The proclamation was also set to be read publicly in the other capital cities of the United Kingdom - Edinburgh in Scotland, Belfast in Northern Ireland, and Cardiff in Wales - and at other locations, too.
-The death of Elizabeth, Britain's longest-reigning monarch, has drawn outpouring of tributes from at home and around the globe.
-Landmarks have been used to celebrate her life, with buildings in Europe, America and Africa lit up in the red, white and blue of the United Kingdom.
+Following the events at St James's, a military band led soldiers, heralds and men in a ceremonial dress carrying standards and pikes, through the ancient City of London to the Royal Exchange, the capital's first purpose-built trading centre that dates back to 1566, where the proclamation was read again.
+The announcement was also set to be delivered in other capital cities of the United Kingdom - Edinburgh in Scotland, Belfast in Northern Ireland, and Cardiff in Wales.

-In Britain, people started gathering outside royal palaces in the early hours of Saturday morning, with thousands flocking to Buckingham Palace to pay respects to the queen and Charles - who was proclaimed king at the nearby St James's Palace.
-"It's a poignant time in our country's history," design manager Ian Bilboe, 54, said. "(We're) here to be part of that and show respect to the late queen and also to the new king."
+The death of Elizabeth, Britain's longest-reigning monarch, has drawn an outpouring of tributes from at home and around the globe.
+Landmarks have been used to celebrate her life, with buildings in Europe, America and Africa lit up in the red, white, and blue of the United Kingdom.
+People started gathering again on Saturday outside royal palaces, with thousands flocking to Buckingham Palace to pay respects to the queen and Charles.

 Earlier on Friday, returning to London from Scotland where his mother died, he was greeted with cheers, applause and a crowd singing "God Save The King" as he made his first public appearance outside Buckingham Palace.
 Charles also said in his address that he had made his eldest son William, 40, the new Prince of Wales, the title that had been his for more than 50 years and is traditionally held by the heir to the throne.